697589/lab6-microservices/DOCUMENTATION.md

 Eureka server | ![eureka](screens/t2_registration_ms_screen.png) | ![eureka](screens/t2_registration_ms_log.png)

 # A second account microservice is running in the port 4444 and it is registered (a fourth terminal, log screenshots).
-To accomplish that, the [application.yml](./accounts/src/main/resources/application.yml) file of the account microservice was modified.
+The [application.yml](./accounts/src/main/resources/application.yml) file of the account microservice was modified with the port 4444 instead of the 2222.

 Web interface
 :-------------------------: